US strike in Somalia kills senior al Shabaab members

 A Somali intelligence official in Mogadishu said the attack occurred as al-Shabab members went to intervene in a clan dispute.
 The official insisted on anonymity because he is not authorized to share intelligence.

 Earlier this month, United States Navy SEALs raided a coastal Somali town to take down a Kenyan al-Shabab member.
 The SEALs withdrew before capturing or killing their target.
-The target of that attack - Abdulkadir Mohamed Abdulkadir, known as Ikrima - was identified as the lead planner of a plot by al-Shabab to attack Kenya’s parliament building and the United Nations office in Nairobi in 2011 and 2012.
+The target of that attack - Abdulkadir Mohamed Abdulkadir, known as Ikrima - was identified as the lead planner of a plot by al-Shabab to attack Kenya’s parliament building and the United Nations office in Nairobi in 2011 and 2012.it

 If a drone strike in southern Somalia is confirmed, it will add evidence of the increasing importance Western powers view the counterterrorism operations in the Horn of Africa, particularly in Somalia.
 The East African nation has seen several military attacks - often reported as drone strikes - in recent years.